Table of Contents

 - Whether the family prefers monetary contributions, flowers or donations to charity in honor of the deceased

 Publish the obituary at least one or two days prior to any service so that friends and family can make arrangements to attend.
+Once the obituary has been published, you can inform friends and family that they can use Neptune’s obituary search tool to view it and even sign a guestbook to express their condolences.

 Tips for Writing and Giving a Eulogy